Considerations for Performing Safe Measurement on the Internet

 internet measurement study:

-Breach of privacy: User privacy can be violated in the context of
+Breach of privacy: User privacy can be affected or violated in many

-user's data being shared beyond that for which a user had given
+shared beyond that for which a user had given consent, through

 Inadequate data protection: A scenario where data, either in transit